 Michelle has 20 years’ experience practicing law in Utah, including time as a bankruptcy attorney in private practice as well as over 10 years practicing family law with Utah Legal Services, where she also served as the Domestic Relations Taskforce Chair.
 Other areas include Housing law and estate planning.
 Michelle has also taught Business Law at Columbia College and presently teaches the Domestic Law Academy for Utah Legal Services.
 Michelle is a graduate of B.Y.U., where she obtained a Bachelor’s in Latin American Studies and then a J.D. at the J. Reuben Clark Law School.
 As VOCA Coordinator, Michelle seeks to support existing legal clinics, establish new clinics and expand services to victims of domestic violence and low-income Utahns in the Northern part of Utah, in 1st, 2nd, and 3rd judicial districts.
 She speaks Spanish and works primarily on family law cases.

 Hayley Cousin received her undergraduate degree from Brigham Young University in English language with minors in editing and business management.
-She graduated with honors from the J. Reuben Clark School and is a member of the Utah State Bar.
+She graduated with honors from the BYU Law School and is a member of the Utah State Bar.
 Hayley’s focus is on expanding access to justice, especially to victims of domestic violence.
 Hayley directs TLC's innovative Regulatory Sandbox program, the Certified Advocate Partners Program and has been with the program since its inception.
 Her focus at Timpanogos Legal Center is assisting clients with family law matters.

 Sierra obtained her undergraduate degree from Brigham Young University with a major in public relations and a minor in business management.
 Sierra went on to graduate from the J. Reuben Clark Law School at Brigham Young University and was admitted to the Utah State Bar in October 2019.
 After law school, Sierra served as a federal judicial clerk in the District Court of Utah.
 In her free time, she enjoys traveling, listening to '80s music, and spending time with her husband and daughter.